-The Model 9410's Rebounding Hammer is a safety feature designed to protect the firing pin from being struck by the hammer when the trigger is not being pulled.
+The Model 9410's rebounding hammer is a safety feature designed to protect the firing pin from being struck by the hammer when the trigger is not being pulled.
 After firing your shotgun the hammer immediately moves to the rebound position.
-From this position, under normal conditions, the hammer is prevented from moving forward and striking the firing pin.
-The rebound position and the manual hammer stop are intended to work together to provide protection against unintentional or accidental firing.
+The hammer can also be manually lowered from full cock to the rebound position.
+From the rebound position, under normal conditions, the hammer is prevented from moving forward and striking the firing pin.
+The rebound position and the manual hammer stop/safety are intended to work together to provide protection against unintentional or accidental firing.